TILE Manual Handling assessment method.

 The workplace conditions - space, flooring, temperature, lighting, and obstacles.

-Why Use TILE for Manual Handling Assessment?
+Why use TILE for Manual Handling assessment?

 The TILE framework is recommended by the Health and Safety Authority (HSA) and health and safety bodies worldwide as the standard method for assessing manual handling risks.
 It provides a structured approach that ensures no important factor is overlooked.